$350 setup fee + $6 per graft

 Dr. Jonov and the Seattle Plastic Surgery team will guide you through your recovery and results.
 Some patients choose to supplement their surgical results with non-invasive methods.

 Unfortunately, there is no procedure that can completely halt aging or hair loss.
 Hair transplant in Seattle allows you to turn back time and your genetics to slow hair loss.
 However, hair loss may continue in the future.
 However, patients who undergo a hair transplant surgery often see their hairline reset to an earlier position.
 This means a hair transplant can slow the overall progression of hair loss throughout your lifetime.

 During FUE hair transplant Seattle, small grafts of donor hair are taken from the back and sides of the head.
 A major concern among patients is that the donor hairs will not grow back.
 In most cases, the donor hair grows back naturally and without problems following hair transplant Seattle.

 Finding a hair transplant surgeon in the Seattle and Tacoma area is a stressful endeavor that requires careful consideration.
 Seattle Plastic Surgery values patient education and aims to inform you at every step of the process.
 You will have the opportunity to get all your questions answered and understand your treatment options before you leave your consultation.

-Dr. Jonov and Seattle Plastic Surgery see multiple hair restoration patients every month and understand the plight of hair loss.
-Our modern and advanced techniques use an automated system that makes hair transplant surgery less invasive and a streamlined process.
-This allows Dr. Jonov to focus on creating your new hairline and on the intricacies of this delicate procedure.
+Hair loss specialist Seattle, Dr. Craig Jonov, sees multiple hair restoration patients every months and understand the unique plight of hair loss.
+Using modern and advanced techniques, an automated system makes hair transplant Seattle surgery less invasive and a streamlined process.
+This allows Dr. Jonov to focus on the intricacies of creating your new hairline.